sekureco42/esphome-hub75/README.md

 - Uses timer to switch between pages
 - Use of the Trinity onboard touch buttons (T8: `t8_touchpad`, T9: `t9_touchpad`).
 You could switch through pages of the display

+## Remarks
+### Maximal refresh rate
+With the config file `hub75default_minimal.yaml` you can reach up to `141` frames per second (by setting `update_interval: 5ms` in the display section).
+This is possible thanks to the new `ESP32 HUB75 LED MATRIX PANEL DMA Display` library version `3.x`.
+The old one (before `2.0.7` was used) reached only `107` frames per second.

+Eventhough you could achieve such a high framerate you should only "use" the rate you need.
+By default the value is `16ms` (leads to `63` frames per second).

 ## Additional Ideas
 This section contains Ideas and links to appropriate websites with projects which could be also interesting for you in the context of this display.